Operation Shmone: Sixth attempt

 On the night of 19–20 October, three days after the beginning of Operation Yoav, the Givati Brigade made another attempt to take the police fort.
-The attacking force succeeded in breaching two barbed-wire fences, but during their attempt to break through the third fence they encountered heavy fire and were forced to retreat.
+The attacking force succeeded in breaching two barbed-wire fences, but during the attempt to break through the third fence it encountered heavy fire and was forced to retreat.

 The commander of the 51st Battalion, Jehuda L. Wallach, wrote about the reason for the failure:

 Aerial assault

 Two aircraft departed on a bombing sortie in the late afternoon of 20 October.
-The first plane, which was flown by Leonard Fitchett, managed to land its bombs on the police compound, while the second plane did not succeed in releasing its bombs.
+The first plane, flown by Leonard Fitchett, managed to drop its bombs on the police compound but the second plane did not.
 The two planes were hit by powerful anti-aircraft fire from the fort.
-Fitchett's plane was hit and forced to land in an area controlled by the Egyptian forces.
-The body of Leonard Fitchett was found after the crash, but the remains of the other two crew members were never found.
+Fitchett's plane was forced to land in an area controlled by the Egyptian forces.
+His body was found after the crash, but the remains of the other two crew members were never found.